uniba-mi/bipass-wikidata-pathfinder/README.md

 ## Dual-Entity Query Dataset

-The derived dual-entity query dataset can be found [here](./data/wikidata_queries_10000_topics_genre.csv).
+The dual-entity query dataset derived using the Query Factory can be found [here](./data/wikidata_queries_10000_topics_genre.csv).
 It uses the CSV format; the columns have the following meaning:

 - wikidata_id_a: The Wikidata ID of the first entity of the query
 - wikidata_id_b: The Wikidata ID of the second entity of the query